MassTransit/MassTransit/docs/usage/mediator.md

 <<< @/docs/code/usage/UsageMediatorContainer.cs

 Consumers and sagas (including saga repositories) can be added, routing slip activities are not supported using mediator.
 Consumer and saga definitions are supported as well, but certain properties like _EndpointName_ are ignored.
 Middleware components, including _UseMessageRetry_ and _UseInMemoryOutbox_, are fully supported.

+### Middleware

+MassTransit Mediator is built using the same components used to create a bus, which means all the same middleware components can be configured.
+For instance, to configure the Mediator pipeline, such as adding a scoped filter, see the example below.

+<<< @/docs/code/usage/UsageMediatorConfigure.cs